 In the video, Aaron teaches his mom how to perform some of the minor edits.
 She crops a scanned photo of 4-year-old Aaron playing with a turtle at a museum.
 She also removes red eyes, clones out the stamps from Aaron’s hands, and even recreates film grain to make the edit more realistic.

 I personally found this video super-fun to watch.
 I generally enjoy Aaron’s tutorials, and I think he is great at teaching.
 But I think this video goes beyond his usual tutorials.
 It can be useful for both learners and teachers.

-This video shows a learner’s perspective, reminding us how difficult and confusing it is to encounter with something you’re completely unfamiliar with.
+This video shows a learner’s perspective, reminding us how difficult and confusing it is to encounter something you’re completely unfamiliar with.
 Aaron’s mom advises all of you who are new to Photoshop to do things one step at a time.
-She adds that you’ll often look at an image, see so many things to fix, and it will get overwhelming.
+She adds that you’ll often look at an image, see so many things that you want to fix, and it will feel overwhelming.
 But if you cut it down into small pieces, it will seem much more manageable.

 In case you teach Photoshop, this video is a useful reminder of just how demanding it is to teach a total newbie something you are an expert at.
 Because being good at something is one thing, and passing that knowledge on to someone else is another.
 It can be frustrating for teachers, too.

 So, no matter if you’re a Photoshop master or a learner who’s just starting out, you’ll need lots of patience, devotion to the task, and mutual understanding.
 And I think Aaron’s video is a useful, yet fun reminder of that.